Bones (2001 film): Plot

 Patrick, Cynthia, Bill, and Pearl go underground to find that Jimmy Bones' body has disappeared.
 Pearl tells them that in order to put Jimmy to rest, they have to destroy the dress she wore the night Jimmy was murdered which was buried alongside him, as his blood which splattered onto it still contains his spirit and is the only thing keeping him anchored to the world of the living.
 As they look for Jimmy, Pearl steps in the elevator which closes and goes up.
 Meanwhile, Jeremiah asks Jimmy what he wants.
 He asks Jeremiah if he could give him his life back.
 When Jeremiah says he can't do that, Jimmy sends him to hell.

 Pearl gets off the elevator and walks into a room that is filled with ignited candles.
 She has a flashback and Jimmy appears and puts the bloody dress on her.
 Patrick, Cynthia, and Bill head to the second floor where they see a ghostly Maurice, who leads Bill in the wrong direction where he is captured and killed.
 Patrick tries to reach him but is too late.
-Patrick and Cynthia make their way to the room where Pearl and Jimmy are at; Patrick knows it is a trap.
+Patrick and Cynthia make their way to the room where Pearl and Jimmy are; Patrick knows it is a trap.
 As Cynthia is lured to Pearl and Jimmy, Patrick hears his father's voice in a mirror begging for help.
 When Patrick hesitates, Jeremiah chokes him.
 Patrick uses his knife to chop Jeremiah's arm off and he disappears into hell.
 Patrick goes after Jimmy, who grabs Patrick by the throat as Cynthia begs him to let go.
 Pearl, realizing what is happening, tells Jimmy she loves him before grabbing a candle and setting herself and the dress on fire.

 As Jimmy and Pearl both die together, Patrick and Cynthia escape, barely making it out before the entire building collapses.
-Before jumping to safety, Cynthia is briefly pulled back into the building by an unseen force.
+Before jumping to safety, Cynthia is briefly pulled back into the building by an unseen force (her father possessing her after his previous anchor, the bloody dress, was destroyed by Pearl).
 Outside, Patrick finds an old picture of Jimmy and Pearl as Jimmy's face turns to him and says, "Dog eat dog, boy."
 Too late, Patrick realizes that Cynthia has Jimmy's blood within her, and turns around as Cynthia, now possessed by Jimmy, smiles at him and vomits a mouthful of maggots into his face.